timofeysie/redux-typescript-example/docs/D3-notes.md

 }
 ```

-Now, provided the styles needed for the bar graph are in the index.css, the chart works!
+Now, provided the styles needed for the bar chart are in the index.css, the chart works!

 ## What's next